lucidsoftware/cumulus/modules/vpc.md

 ### Network ACLs

 Network ACLs provide an optional layer of security for the instances in your VPC.
-Each Network ACL configuration is a JSON object with the following properties:
+In Cumulus, network acls are configured in separate files from the VPC config to keep the VPC config simple for higher level changes.
+Network ACL configurations are stored in a [configurable](#configuration) directory for network acls.
+A Network ACL has the following properties:

 * `inbound` - an array of Network ACL entries defining inbound (ingress) rules for the ACL.
 Each entry is a JSON object with the following properties:
   * `rule` - the rule number for the entry.
 ACL entries are processed in ascending order by rule number.
 Valid values are in the range [1, 32766].
 AWS recommends leaving large spaces between rule numbers so it is easier to add rules between other rules